cies/supabase-http4k-terpal-ssr-example/README.md

 * Quick developer cycles.
 * Pretty error pages.
 Useful error pages in development.
 * Total control of the db queries being made.
 100% PGSQL.
-* Full control over the use of db transactions (nesting of transactions is allowed).
+* Full control over the use of db transactions (nesting of transactions is allowed), and no transaction is started automatically per request cycle.